Port Sunlight Local Listed Building Consent Order

 The panes of glass, profiles and dimensions for your windows will be different.
 Use this drawing as a guide to get you and your joiner started.
 You would have to submit your own drawings to scale as part of your LLBCO Notice.

-Appendix 5: Rear Door Type
+Appendix 5: Rear door type

 Rear Door Types: there are five appropriate rear door types that can be used to replace a severely deteriorated or an inappropriate rear door under the LLBCO in Port Sunlight village.
 You may use any one of the rear door types shown below.